 Companies Using GetResponse

-Our database tracks 6,196 companies using GetResponse, from solo consultants to global enterprises like Novo Nordisk and Red Bull.
+Our crawl tracks 4,525 companies using GetResponse, from solo consultants to established European groups like INGLOT Cosmetics, Selena Group, and Caffè Vergnano.
 Founded in 1998 in Gdansk, Poland and fully bootstrapped to $150M in annual revenue (per Latka), GetResponse is one of Europe's largest independent email marketing platforms.
-Below you'll find a full list of companies using GetResponse with market share, industry breakdowns, and geographic data across 2,872 enriched company profiles.
+Below you'll find a full list of companies using GetResponse with market share, industry breakdowns, and geographic data across 3,787 enriched company profiles.

-GetResponse holds a 0.39% share of the marketing automation market, ranking #37 among tracked platforms.
-The top companies using GetResponse include pharmaceutical giants, consumer brands, and financial institutions, while the majority of websites using GetResponse belong to small businesses in advertising, coaching, and consulting.
-Among brands that use GetResponse, Polish and European companies are especially well represented.
-Companies using GetResponse span 11+ countries, with the US and Poland as the two largest markets.
-Data updated monthly across 29.6M domains.
+GetResponse holds a 0.18% share of the Email Marketing market, ranking #22 among tracked platforms.
+The top companies using GetResponse are mid-sized European manufacturers, colleges, and consultancies, while the majority of websites using GetResponse belong to small businesses in consulting, coaching, and advertising.
+Among brands that use GetResponse, Polish and European companies are overwhelmingly well represented.
+Companies using GetResponse span 112 countries, with Poland the single largest market.
+Data updated monthly across 28.2M domains.

 GetResponse Usage Statistics

-GetResponse grew from a single detected domain in 2005 to over 6,300 active domains at its peak in late 2024.
+GetResponse grew from a single detected domain in 2005 to a peak of 6,318 active domains in December 2024 in our long-run detection history, easing to 4,479 by July 2025.
 The company itself reported $150M in revenue for 2024 with 25% year-over-year growth, per Latka's SaaS database, all while remaining fully bootstrapped since its 1998 founding.
-TechnologyChecker.io tracks 6,196 current active domains with 24,795 total historical detections.
 Active domains more than tripled from 1,695 in December 2019 to 6,318 in December 2024, driven by the pandemic-era shift to digital marketing.
-For broader context on how GetResponse fits into the marketing automation market, see our 2026 Marketing Automation Report.
+We now detect GetResponse on 4,525 active domains; Counts either side of the 2025-to-2026 gap are not like-for-like, because the set of domains we crawl turns over every month, with dead sites dropping out and newly discovered ones added, and our detection signals widen over time, so read the two segments separately.
+For broader context, see our 2026 Marketing Automation Report.

 List of Companies Using GetResponse